-Older and transfer students who select "apartment, double" will be placed in Greenwich, Enfield, or Prescott as space permits.
+Older and transfer students who select "apartment, double" may be placed in Greenwich, Enfield, or Prescott as space permits.

 Every dorm hall has one bathroom for the use of all its residents.
 There are toilet stalls with locking doors as well as shower stalls with private, locking changing areas.
 The bathrooms on all-gender halls are open to students of all genders.
 The residents of women's and men's halls will decide among themselves if their bathrooms will be available for use by guests of other genders.
 The apartment-style residences, Greenwich, Enfield, and Prescott, have at least one bathroom per five students.

 Though every effort will be made to meet students' preferences, medical information disclosed in the context of the housing preference form cannot be shared with other departments, and may not be considered in the student's housing assignment.
-If a student has a medical need that must be accommodated by the College in order for the student to have a successful residential experience, they must receive an accommodation from Disabilities Services Coordinator Joel Danksy in order to ensure their needs are met.
+If a student has a medical need that must be accommodated by the College in order for the student to have a successful residential experience, that student must receive an accommodation from the office of accessibility resources and services in order to ensure the student's needs are met.

 If a student's housing preferences change significantly after the form has been submitted, the student may contact the housing operations office, and we will do our best to accommodate these changes.